The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 2. License optimization

-Software license management platforms can help IT operators track redundancy, figure out opportunities to cut spending on their software stack, and get the most value out of their existing purchases.
-It helps you answer questions such as:
+Software license management platforms can help IT operators track redundancy, determine opportunities to cut spending on their software stack, and get the most value from their existing purchases.
+It enables you to answer questions such as:

 3. Up-to-date software inventory